National Priorities Pool

 Enabling programmes for disadvantaged groups

 The National Centre for Student Equity in Higher Education (NCSEHE) was the lead on the $155,785 project, and La Trobe and Federation University of Australia were the other partner universities.
 La Trobe was represented by Dr Andrew Harvey and Matt Brett.

 The project constructed a detailed taxonomy of enabling pathways into higher education; undertook a detailed trend analysis of all these pathways to determine which pathways are the most commonly used and whether or not certain pathways are preferred by certain higher education institutions and/or equity student groups; identified which of these pathways appear to be the most effective, in terms of articulation to undergraduate level and subsequent first-year student success and retention; established the understandings of these students, and reasons for enrolling in, enabling programs; and compared these findings against those of students utilising other sub-bachelor pathways (e.g. diplomas).

 A comparative evaluation of the efficacy of the equity strategies employed by Australian universities

-The $156,686 project is led by Central Queensland University in partnership with Federation University of Australia, University of the Sunshine Coast, University of Newcastle, La Trobe University and James Cook University.
-La Trobe is represented by Dr Andrew Harvey.
+The $156,686 project was led by Central Queensland University in partnership with Federation University of Australia, University of the Sunshine Coast, University of Newcastle, La Trobe University and James Cook University.
+La Trobe was represented by Dr Andrew Harvey.